squeaky-c/csgohelper/README.md

 ##App Use cases

 1) Helps a player to look up map-specific strategies rapidly
 2) Helps a player to quickly plan appropiate in-game loadouts
 3) Helps a player to study their statistics, highlighting their strengths and weaknesses
-4) Helps a player to understand their inventory's real-world monetary value
+4) Helps a player to show off their inventory
 5) Helps a player to learn the game and more easily enjoy the experience

 ##Due 07/25: